adyxax/www/content/blog/freebsd/factorio-server-in-a-linux-jail.md

 service jail start factorio
 ```

 Check that factorio is running using `top -j factorio`.
 If something goes wrong, you should be able to check `/jails/factorio/home/factorio/factorio/factorio-current.log` for clues.
+If this file was not created check the permissions on the facorio folders.

-If everything is running, you should be able to connect your dedicated server using the hostname of your server!
+If everything is running, you should be able to connect to your dedicated server using the hostname of your server!